travis-ci/dpl/README.md

 All provider specific classes live in [dpl/providers](lib/dpl/providers).
-These represent the CLI commands that are executed when the command line exectuable `dpl` is run with a given provider name as the first argument.
+These represent the CLI commands that are executed when the command line executable `dpl` is run with a given provider name as the first argument.

 Each provider is a subclass of `Dpl::Provider`, which is defined in [dpl/provider.rb](lib/dpl/provider.rb).
 The provider base class itself